hzi-bifo/RiboDetector/README.md

 > This parameter is only necessary for paired end reads.
 When setting to `rrna`, the paired read ends will be predicted as rRNA only if both ends were classified as rRNA.
 If you want to identify or remove rRNAs with high confidence, you should set it to `rrna`.
 Conversely, `norrna` will predict the read pair as nonrRNA only if both ends were classified as nonrRNA.
 This setting will only output nonrRNAs with high confidence. `both` will discard the read pairs with two ends classified inconsistently, only pairs with concordant prediction will be reported in the corresponding output. `none` will take the mean of the probabilities of both ends and decide the final prediction.
 This is also the default setting.

 3. I have very large input file but limited memory, what should I do?
-> You can set the `--chunk_size` parameter which tells how many reads the software load into memory once.
+> You can set the `--chunk_size` parameter which specifies how many reads the software load into memory once.

+4. What should I do if RiboDetector hangs with SLURM?
+> The most likely cause is that the requested computational resource is not sufficient for the input file.
+You need to make sure you specified `--cpus-per-task` to the number you CPU cores you want to use and set `--threads-per-core` to 1 in the SLURM submission script or command.
+If the issue remains, you can try to reduce the memory use by setting `--chunk_size` parameter in `ribodetector` or `ribodetector_cpu` command.

 ### Citation
 Deng ZL, Münch PC, Mreches R, McHardy AC.
 Rapid and accurate detection of ribosomal RNA sequences using deep learning. <i>Nucleic Acids Research</i>.
 2022. (https://doi.org/10.1093/nar/gkac112)